 As the market is very competitive we strongly recommend :

 - To not spend too much time planning and getting stuck in a long business development cycle.
 Your competitors will move fast and you need to execute quickly even if it means taking some risks and altering your product after.

 - Keep in mind some competitors could be well funded and willing to invest a lot of money to incentivize downloads in order to rise to the top of the charts.
 It is not the biggest fish who often succeeds in China but the fastest and most adaptable.

+The localization of apps is essential to fit the Chinese market.
+This involves not only the translation of the app name, description, and in-app content into Simplified Chinese, but also the UI (user interface) design.
 A good user experience (UX) and having relevant content and functionalities for your Chinese users will help you to have more hold and re-attract your audience.
-For example, the Chinese are fond of education games…it’s critical to listen to local users.
+For example, the Chinese are fond of education games.
+It’s critical to listen to local users.
 This is a key factor explaining why Uber’s competitors were able to gain so much ground so fast because they launched features that made their apps better for the local market, such as the ability to book a specific driver and evaluate the quality of the car, the aesthetic, the driver, etc.

 Integrate key tools into your Mobile APP

 There are some tools that you really need to integrate into your application.